Reality Check On Trump Calling For Bipartisanship On Health Care

 It was a staple of every Tea Party rally through that election cycle, so it is unlikely the GOP base shrugs its collective shoulders and moves on the way Trump promised to do Thursday and Friday – and wait for Obamacare to "explode."

-Waiting for the bill to fall apart puts Republicans in a terrible bind.
+Waiting for the law to fall apart puts Republicans in a terrible bind.
 Trump could get it left, right and center.
 If the Trump administration doesn't work as hard as it can to implement and administer the law, and you start seeing reporting from unnamed career officials verifying that, it very well could mean the Trump administration is blamed for harming real people's lives.

 That would enrage not just Democrats, but independents and some Republicans.